Religious groups are involved in big DougCo school board race

 A letter by the Catholic Diocese of Colorado Springs asks voters to “implore the Holy Spirit to help guide you as you decide who will best protect and expand parental choice in Douglas County.”

-The Colorado Catholic Conference has produced literature urging voters to “to protect & expand parental choice.”
+The Colorado Catholic Conference has produced literature urging voters “to protect & expand parental choice.”

 Meanwhile, a larger group, My Faith Votes, which is a national Christian nonprofit led by former Arkansas Gov. Mike Huckabee, is promoting a “Christian Voter’s Guide” for the Nov.
 7 election.
 About 25,000 copies of the voter guides went out to 77 churches and private schools in Douglas County, said Jason Yates, CEO of the group.